 I took stock of my situation.
 What did I have in my truck?
 By chance, did I have a blanket?
 I knelt and looked behind the seat.
 One sock.
-I reached for it, gave it a shake, put it on.
+I reached for it, gave it a shake, and put it on.
 It felt good to have one foot hugged by stretchy fabric.
 Two socks would’ve been better.
 I failed to follow my own great teachings.
+Have a dang bug out bag in your car!
 Second, I found a small denim jacket that reached mid-waist, a fashion piece, almost useless.
 I put it on.
 Long sleeves are better than none.
 Well, that was all.
 Wow.
 Note to self: Be prepared for emergencies!
 I did not sleep at all that night, go figure.

 A Witness to my Shame

 As the sun rose the next day, I rolled down my window to find a rust-colored cat sitting outside my door.
 It was sizing me up, as cats do.
 It looked disdainfully at me, judging.